BenOvermyer/benovermyer.com/content/kb/uses.md

 **Website:** [Dell 32 Curved Gaming Monitor - S3220DGF](https://www.dell.com/en-us/shop/dell-32-curved-gaming-monitor-s3220dgf/apd/210-atyt/monitors-monitor-accessories)

 I replaced my old ultrawidescreen monitor with this.
 It has a more common aspect ratio, a more stable stand, and much better refresh rate.
 Besides that, it also "announces" itself properly, meaning that macOS actually recognizes its capabilities.
-I have two of them - one for my Mac, and one for my gaming PC.
+I have three of them - one for my Mac, one for my work Mac, and one for my gaming PC.

 ## Beautyrest Platinum Sofil Bonded Leather Executive Chair